dotnet/android-samples/wear/Timer/README.md

----
-name: Xamarin.Android - Timer -- DEPRECATED
-description: A simple timer application designed for Wear.
-The timer is displayed as a notification with reset and delete options.
-Instructions Launch the app...
-page_type: sample
-languages:
-- csharp
-products:
-- xamarin
-urlFragment: wear-timer
----
 # Timer -- DEPRECATED

 A simple timer application designed for Wear.
 The timer is displayed as a notification with reset and delete options.

 ## Instructions

 * Launch the app onto a wearable device.
 * Pick a time from the list that you want the timer to be set to.
 * Swipe up to see the notification that appears with the timer.